Spxg/sqlite-wasm-rs/sqlite-wasm-rs/src/vfs/README.md

 Refresh the page and data will be lost.
 You also need to pay attention to the memory size limit of the browser page.

+### SyncAccessHandlePoolVFS

+Ported from sqlite-wasm, see [`opfs-sahpool`](https://sqlite.org/wasm/doc/trunk/persistence.md#vfs-opfs-sahpool) for details.
+Install the [`opfs-explorer`](https://chromewebstore.google.com/detail/opfs-explorer/acndjpgkpaclldomagafnognkcgjignd) plugin to browse files.

+The VFS is based on [`FileSystemSyncAccessHandle`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemSyncAccessHandle) read and write.
+The Dedicated Worker is required.

 ### RelaxedIdbVFS

+`relaxed-idb` feature is required.

 Inspired by wa-sqlite's [`IDBMirrorVFS`](https://github.com/rhashimoto/wa-sqlite/blob/master/src/examples/IDBMirrorVFS.js), this is an VFS used in a synchronization context.